ashwinbhaskar/project-loom/README.md

 ```
-If you look at the the functions `fetchDataFromDB()` and `makeExternalAPICall()` you will notice that the thread is not doing any work there.
+If you look at the the methods `fetchUserDetails` `fetchUPIDetails` and `isBankPaymentWorking` you will notice that the thread is not doing any work there.
 It is just waiting.
 This IO is referred to as `Blocking IO`.

 Looking back at the differences in unit of concurrency: if we need to increase the throughput, i.e, the number of requests being handled at given point of time, then we need to increase the number of JVM Threads.
 Sounds reasonable.
 A million requests handled by a million JVM Threads.